-“Every year, under the law known as the Bank Secrecy Act, you must report certain foreign financial accounts, such as bank accounts, brokerage accounts and mutual funds, to the Treasury Department” – the IRS
+“Every year, under the law known as the Bank Secrecy Act, you must report certain foreign financial accounts, such as bank accounts, brokerage accounts and mutual funds, to the Treasury Department.” – the IRS

 Until recently, the US had no idea whether Americans were reporting their offshore accounts.
-The introduction of the Foreign Account Tax Compliance Act (FATCA) in 2010 changed the international financial landscape though, as almost all foreign banks and other financial firms are now reporting their US account holders directly to the IRS, giving it the ability check that Americans with foreign accounts are filing FBARs and doing so honestly.
+The introduction of the Foreign Account Tax Compliance Act (FATCA) in 2010 changed the international financial landscape however, as almost all foreign banks and other financial firms are now reporting their US account holders directly to the IRS, giving it the ability check that Americans with foreign accounts are filing FBARs and doing so honestly.

 Who has to file an FBAR?

-All Americans who have over $10,000 in total in foreign registered financial accounts at any time during a calendar year has to file an FBAR.
+All Americans who have over $10,000 in total in foreign registered financial accounts at any time during a calendar year have to file an FBAR.
 It doesn’t matter whether they have $10,000 in just one account, or across multiple accounts; the $10,000 minimum filing threshold is the aggregate total of all of their offshore financial account balances.

 Which accounts qualify for FBAR filing in 2020?

 Accounts that qualify for FBAR filing include any account that an American has signatory authority over (or another form of control over or financial interest in) that is registered at a financial institution with an address outside the US (including foreign branches of US banks).
 This includes all bank accounts, most investment accounts, and some pension accounts.
-Qualifying accounts don’t have to be registered in the expat’s name, so a business account that an expat has signatory authority or control over, or a joint account with a non-American, also qualify.
+Qualifying accounts don’t have to be registered in the expat’s name, so a business account that an expat has signatory authority or control over, or a joint account with a non-American, also qualifies.